tis-lab/tox-class/docs/lessons/Lesson3.md

-## Lesson 3: Survival strategies for managing  documents in shared locations
+## Survival strategies for managing  documents in shared locations
 ##### [Back to Home](../index.md)

 [Suggest an edit to this page](https://github.com/data2health/mtip-tutorial/blob/master/docs/lessons/Lesson3.md) or [log an issue](https://github.com/data2health/mtip-tutorial/issues/new)